 Why Proper Disposal Matters: It’s Not Just About Tossing Them

-But here’s the catch: simply using compostable bags isn’t enough.
+Here’s the catch: simply using compostable bags isn’t enough.
 To truly reap their environmental benefits, we need to dispose of compostable bags correctly.
 Think of it like this: you wouldn’t plant a seed in concrete and expect a flower, right?
 Similarly, compostable bags need the right environment to work their magic.
 Tossing them in the regular trash defeats the whole purpose.

 The Science of Composting: Nature’s Recycling System

 Composting is nature’s way of recycling organic matter.
 It’s a fascinating process where microorganisms, like bacteria and fungi, feast on organic waste, breaking it down into nutrient-rich compost.
+Back to our topic: How to dispose of compostable bags?
+Compost!
+Whether it is home composting or industrial composting.

 Key Ingredients for Composting Magic